top of page

 To Book

-If you want to chat to me about the trip then please feel free to do so - email is a good start as I'm often out and about with limited phone reception.
+If you want to chat to us about the event then please feel free to do so - email is a good start as we're often out and about with limited phone reception.
 Please see the Frequently Asked Questions too.

 To book simply click 'Register Now' and follow the instructions (or on mobile, the link below).
-You'll get an automated confirmation reply but I'll follow that up when I get back to civilisation to say thanks and with more detail about the event.
+You'll get an automated confirmation reply but we'll follow that up when we get back to civilisation to say thanks and with more detail about the event nearer the time.

 Please ensure you've read the booking Terms and Conditions and you are aware of what you need to bring by downloading the gear list.